 Key stat: Cincinnati, which shot just 2-for-21 from 3-point range in its double-overtime win over Georgetown on Thursday, shot 10-for-22 from beyond the arc against Syracuse.

 Syracuse, which turned the ball over just four times in its win over UConn on Thursday, had 15 turnovers against Cincinnati.

 Miscellaneous: Former U.S. president Bill Clinton was in attendance for the game, seated courtside.

-What's next: Cincinnati will play No. 7 seed Louisville in the Big East title game, at 9 p.m.
+What's next: Cincinnati will play the winner of No. 3 seed Notre Dame versus No. 7 seed Louisville in the Big East title game, at 9 p.m.
 Saturday.